forem/forem/docs/frontend/dynamic-imports.md

 JavaScript dynamically instead of statically.
 Why is this important?
 Performance.

-Should I use them everywhere?
+Should you use them everywhere?
 No. They are a great tool when you need to load a JavaScript module on the fly for functionality that is not needed immediately for the page to be usable.